yipeichan/Life-Insurance-with-Annuity/README.md

 3. Endowment:</br>
    When the policy holder reaches age 105, the endowment is paid as 1.06 times the total premium paid

-The motality rate was based on the Taiwan Life Table fifth edition and proveided as a csv file in the following
+The motality rate was based on the Fifth Life Experience Table of Taiwan Life Insurance Industry and proveided as a csv file in the following